Fiction » Fantasy »

 Celebrations: Day I

 Roeve walked over to her wardrobe cabinet, sifting through the clothing in no hurry.
-She eyed a forest green fitted tunic for a moment before grabbing it and pulling it over her head.
-She wore a pair of beige shorts since the day was going to be sunny and hot and skipped the long boots she usually wore and chose some tattered ones that stopped just under her knees, buckling them slowly while sitting on top her window so she could see the streets ahead filled up with the city people and outsiders.
+She eyed a forest green fitted tunic for a moment before grabbing it and pulling it over her head along with a pair of beige shorts as the day would be hot.
+It was always hot in the city.

-From her window, Roe had the view of the street leading to the Arena and it was bustling.
-Colorful banners were strung in the air over the streets, some even hanging over the buildings themselves.
-The stones that made up the walkways lining with streets were painted freshly, all different colors as well.
-It was done by the children as was tradition.
-It would fade in a few weeks time though.
-There were also copious amounts of Guards out today which marked the first day of the three day Celebrations.
-A section of Guards formed a slight wall in front of the Arena, disallowing anyone to even think about entering.
+From her window, Roeve had the view of the street leading to the Arena, and it was bustling.
+Colorful banners strung in the air over the streets, some even hanging over the buildings themselves.
+The stones that made up the walkways lining the streets were painted freshly, all different colors as well.
+It was done by the children as was tradition every coming ceremony.
+It would fade in a few weeks time.
+There were also copious amounts of guards out today which marked the first day of the three day Celebrations.
+A section of guards formed a slight wall in front of the Arena, disallowing anyone to think about entering.
 The large building would not be opened until the third day.

-But Roeve looked away once her boots were buckled and clipped a few mismatched bracelets on both her wrists, spinning each one after to hear them clink together.
+But Roeve looked away once her tattered, hide boots were buckled and she clipped a few mismatched bracelets on both her wrists.

-Roeve stood then and glanced around her quiet room, her sights landing on a small ceramic bowl that rested on her bed stand.
-She eyed the silver contents, taking her bottom lip between her teeth as she contemplated then gave a small huff and reached over, grabbing a handful of the silver coins and stuffing them in her pocket before she changed her mind.
+She stood and glanced around her quiet room, her sights landing on a small ceramic bowl that rested on her bed stand.
+She eyed the silver contents, taking her bottom lip between her teeth as she contemplated, then gave a small, resigned huff and reached over, grabbing a handful of the silver coins and stuffing them in her pocket before she changed her mind.

-Roe made her way out into the hallway, closed her door with a quiet click and walked over to the stairs, tapping down quickly with a bounce in her step into the foyer and to the large front doors.
-Just as her hand closed on the curved metal handle a clearing of a throat sounded from behind.
+Roeve made her way out into the hallway, closed her door with a quiet click and walked over to the stairs, tapping down quickly with a bounce in her step into the foyer of the guild.
+Just as her hand closed on the curved, metal handle of the guild door, someone cleared their throat behind her.

 She glanced back, seeing Jausep leaning against the doorway to his office with crossed arms.

-Jausep stared at her before glancing at the stairs.
+Jausep stared at her before glancing at the stairs that led to the commons above.
 "No Zeke?"

-Jausep smirked, looked his shoulder for a brief second into his office, before turning his sight back to Roe.
+Jausep smirked, looked his shoulder for a brief second into his office, before turning his sight back to Roeve.
 She waited patiently for him to speak again.

 "Come with me to check up on how the Arena is setting up, after we can walk around the streets and see the festivities," he said as he pushed himself from the door frame and crossed the foyer into another archway that led to the Arena.

-She eyed him for a moment, and spoke again with hesitance, "Don't you have someone else to...
-I don't know... spend your time with?"
+She eyed him for a moment, and spoke again with hesitance, "Don't you have someone else to... spend your time with?"

-Jausep surveyed her as he smiled a smug smile.
+Jausep surveyed her, making her fidget under his gaze, then smiled his smug smile.
 "I have many people who I can spend my time with.
-Though, perhaps today I desire more... calming company.
+Though, perhaps today I desire more... calmin' company.
 When's the last time we went to the Celebrations together?"

-He raised a surprised brow.
+He raised a surprised brow then rubbed the back of his neck.
 "Huh... that long?"
 She nodded.
 "I remember that..."
 He gave a dramatic shiver, causing her to smile.
 "Minep's not pretty when she's pissed.
-So... you going with me, or what?"
+So... you goin' with me, or what?"

 She glanced sidelong at him while they walked through the staff halls.
 "Your fans will be devastated, I'm sure."